danieljameskay/danieljameskay.github.io/_posts/2019-08-30-Streaming state changes with Kafka Connect and KSQL.md

 Pretty cool!

 Quick recap.....we have an application which is scraping an endpoint exposed by Poloniex every 5 seconds and persisting this data into a MS SQL Database.
-We are then using Kafka Connect to stream the new data into Kafka then utilise KSQL to build a KSQL Table which keeps a materialized view of the Ticker data.
+We are then using Kafka Connect to stream the new data into Kafka then utilising KSQL to build a KSQL Table which keeps a materialized view of the Ticker data.
 We can then use a query to stream changes of the state over HTTP or alternatively, use the state to enrich a KSQL Stream.

 DK